mr-kaveh/hd-aws-autoscaling-group/README.md

 -   **Security Groups**: Defines security groups for frontend and backend instances.
 -   **Load Balancer**: Sets up an Application Load Balancer with a target group and listener.
 -   **Target Group Attachment**: Attaches frontend instances to the load balancer’s target group.

+To trigger scaling we use Target Tracking.
+This is where you set a policy that you always want the average CPU utilisation to be something like 30%,this means that the instances get added or taken away automatically so that the average is always 30% no matter how much or how little traffic comes into the service.